 MA (VU University, Amsterdam), MA (East Anglia), PhD (East Anglia)

-Sebastian is on research leave until 30 June, 2013.
-During his leave he is finishing British Fictions of the Sixties (Bloombury Academic), editing a volume of critical and creative work on the Rhine, preparing a number of funding bids, editing a collaborative book with Memory Network members, provisionally entitled Memory: Ten Notes for the New Millennium, and preparing a book on the work of Haruki Murakami (with Heather Hei-Tai Yeung).
+Sebastian is currently finishing British Fictions of the Sixties (Bloombury Academic), editing a volume of critical and creative work on the Rhine, preparing a number of funding bids, editing a collaborative book with Memory Network members, provisionally entitled Memory in the Twnety-first Century: Critical Perspectives from the Arts, Humanities and the Sciences.
+He is also preparing critical volumes on the work of Haruki Murakami (with Heather Hei-Tai Yeung) and on Will Self with Nick Lavery.

 Follow Sebastian on Twitter